Refinitiv/refinitiv-ui/documents/src/pages/elements/tree.md

 ## Data property interface

-The `data ` property that passes through the `ef-tree` uses the [TreeData](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/tree/helpers/types.ts) interface for its data items.
+The `data ` property that passes through the `ef-tree` uses the TreeData interface that extend from [Data Item](./custom-components/utils/data-management#data-item) interface.

 ## Multiple selection